 The /files/upload endpoint is designed to work with files that are under 150 MBs.
 Files over 150 MBs in size should be uploaded in chunks using the methodology described above using the /files/upload_session/start[_batch], /files/upload_session/append_v2, and /files/upload_session/finish[_batch] calls.

 The API allows you to add and manage content rapidly and at scale that users would not be able to perform in the Dropbox desktop, mobile, or web client.

 If you find yourself automating the creation of complex shared folder structures at scale in background or automated workflows, you should consult our large deployments document for scale guidelines.

 When building team-linked apps, using a singular account as a “service account” to own large amounts of content is generally not recommended.
 Instead, use the Dropbox-API-Select-User to upload content to the logical owning team member.

 Tips and Tricks

 Many of these operations, such as /files/get_thumbnail, have equivalent batch operators (/files/get_thumbnail_batch) that enable you to pass an array of ids, rather than getting one at a time.
 Doing so can dramatically lower number of API calls and improve your performance.

 User files on Dropbox may be large.
 For display preview purposes, downloading the file from Dropbox may be unnecessary.
 When possible, try to leverage /files/get_thumbnail and /files/get_preview for this purpose to enhance performance.

-Inefficient API calling resulting in rate limiting may be due to your applications desire to stay up to date, in near-realtime with excessive polling of Dropbox endpoints.
-For best practices, see our Detecting Change guide.
+Inefficient API calling resulting in rate limiting may be due to your application's desire to stay up to date, in near-realtime with excessive polling of Dropbox endpoints.
+For best practices, see our Detecting Changes guide.

 If you’re building a large-scale SaaS application and are looking to further optimize at the network level to Dropbox, peering is available.